 On October 10, 2010, we hit the streets for our first event, CicLAvia—Heart of LA.
 About 100,000 people discovered the myriad joys of open, car-free streets along a 7.5-mile stretch through downtown and into Boyle Heights.
 We are looking back at some of the many moments, images, and even headlines from that inaugural event.

 At Social Venture Partners LA’s Fast Pitch 2020, CicLAvia Chief Strategist Tafarai Bayne presented a fresh vision for open streets as our city adapts to new challenges.
-Read his remarks below - and learn how you can help CicLAvia usher in a more equitable, more sustainable future with even greater opportunities for Angelenos:
+Read his remarks below, or watch a video here - and learn how you can help CicLAvia usher in a more equitable, more sustainable future with even greater opportunities for Angelenos: